-The FMfP - surface water and small watercourses (Figure 10A.6a) gives an indication of the broad areas likely to be at risk of surface water flooding at present, i.e. areas where surface water would be expected to flow or pond.
+3.5.1 The FMfP - surface water and small watercourses (Figure 10A.6a) gives an indication of the broad areas likely to be at risk of surface water flooding at present, i.e. areas where surface water would be expected to flow or pond.
 The mapping shows that most of the Proposed Development is at very low risk of flooding from this source (Flood Zone 1; <0.1% AEP probability of flooding in a given year), reflective of the general topography of the Proposed Development and locality across a ridge summit.
 However, there are several regions of mapped higher risk, discussed further in the subsections below.

-- The vast majority of the Wind Farm development area, including all turbines (and associated infrastructure), substation and TCC are at very low risk (Flood Zone 1; <0.1% AEP) of flooding from surface water and small watercourses. - Flood Zones 2 and 3 are coincident with minor flowpaths and depressions within the Wind Farm development area, including the headwaters of the Nant Caws, Nant Ffrwd-oer, Nant y Cnyw, and Nant Dbu. - In addition, a band of elevated risk (Flood Zones 2 and 3) is shown in the central-eastern portion of the Proposed Development across Mynydd Llanhilleth Common, consistent with a shallow valley observed on the Site walkover (Figure 10A.6b).
-The mapping indicates that surface water is anticipated to accumulate and flow in a northwest direction towards the headwaters of the Nant Dbu.

-The proposed access tracks intersect various mapped surface water flowpaths with elevated flood risk (Flood Zones 2 and 3).
-Indicative crossing points identified based on review of the FMfP and satellite imagery are outlined in Table 3.2and shown on Figure 10A.6.
+- 3.5.2 The vast majority of the Wind Farm development area, including all turbines (and associated infrastructure), substation and TCC are at very low risk (Flood Zone 1; <0.1% AEP) of flooding from surface water and small watercourses. - 3.5.3 Flood Zones 2 and 3 are coincident with minor flowpaths and depressions within the Wind Farm development area, including the headwaters of the Nant Caws, Nant Ffrwd-oer, Nant y Cnyw, and Nant Dbu. - 3.5.4 In addition, a band of elevated risk (Flood Zones 2 and 3) is shown in the central-eastern portion of the Proposed Development across Mynydd Llanhilleth Common, consistent with a shallow valley observed on the Site walkover (Figure 10A.6b).
+The mapping indicates that surface water is anticipated to accumulate and flow in a northwest direction towards the headwaters of the Nant Dbu. - 3.5.5 The proposed access tracks intersect various mapped surface water flowpaths (Ordinary Watercourses) within Flood Zones 2 and 3.
+Indicative crossing points identified based on review of the FMfP and satellite imagery are outlined in Table 3.2 and shown on Figure 10A.6.